 It's important to ensure the move system can grow and evolve with your operations.
+This is particularly important in the fast-changing world of biopharma - an industry that thrives on new technologies, products and processes.
 Some equipment - like cranes, conveyors, and rails - are permanent fixtures that cannot be changed or moved.
 If you laid out for 10 stations, but actually need 15, a fixed system will not allow you to correct, at least not easily.
 As a result, fixed solutions require much more careful analysis.
 If the station design is wrong, or if you need to adapt to new designs, you must figure out how to redistribute work accordingly.